 Ear problems are one of the most common medical complaints of airplane travelers and divers.
 While they are usually minor annoyances, sometimes they can cause significant symptoms.
-When the eustachian tube in your middle ear is blocked due to altitude or pressure changes (sometimes called barotrauma), air cannot be equalized, and a vacuum occurs.
+Ear barotrauma occurs when the eustachian tube in your middle ear is blocked due to altitude or pressure changes, air cannot be equalized, and a vacuum occurs.
 This stretches the eardrum and causes pain and occasionally fluid.
-The common cold, sinus infections, and nasal allergies can also interfere because swollen membranes in the nose can extend into the eustachian tube and block it (see “What Causes Barotrauma?” below).
+The common cold, sinus infections, and nasal allergies can also interfere because swollen membranes in the nose can extend into the eustachian tube and block it (see “What Causes Ear Barotrauma?” below).

 The eustachian tube is a membrane-lined tube about the width of a pencil lead that connects the back of the nose with the middle ear and helps maintain balanced air pressure on both sides of the eardrum.
 The most common cause of eustachian tube blockage is the common cold, but sinus infections and nasal allergies are also usual suspects.
 A stuffy nose leads to stuffy ears because the swollen membranes in the nose can extend into the eustachian tube and block it.
 Also, any situation in which rapid altitude or pressure changes occur, such as air travel, riding in an elevator, diving to the bottom of a swimming pool, or scuba diving, can affect proper function of the eustachian tube.